-We offer a two-year extensive warranty on any timepiece bought at Ashford that is not covered by the manufacturer, and a one-year extensive warranty on any Certified Pre-Owned timepiece bought at Ashford.
+For watches not covered by the manufacture, We offer a two-year extensive warranty on any timepiece bought at Ashford that is not covered by the manufacturer, and a one-year extensive warranty on any Certified Pre-Owned timepiece bought at Ashford.
 All items sold by Ashford are 100% brand new unless they are clearly described as “Certified Pre-Owned.””

 Our warranty covers the most important part of a watch: the movement.
 No matter how complicated, we are well-equipped and ready to repair it with the utmost care.
 In addition, we will replace your battery for one year from the date of purchase.
 Our warranty does not cover any damage to the movement resulting from mistreatment, improper use or from the wearer exceeding the manufacturer’s water resistance limitations.
 Additionally, we do not cover the watch case, bracelet, strap, crown, stem, crystal/glass and the watch finish.

 The warranty will be voided if there are signs of shock to the watch.
 We do not cover the watch case, bracelet, straps, crown/stem, crystal/glass, finishes, damage caused by excessive wear-and-tear, physical abuse or damage resulting from exceeding the limitations of the water resistance of the watch.
 Please note that these warranties are valid only at Ashford.
 Repair or warranty service performed by someone other than Ashford will void these warranties.

 For International Purchases (excludes USA or China), please contact customer service at 212-813-1111,email@example.com, or live chat to receive assistance with the International Warranty claim.